-If you ever want to know what to do in order to get rid of eggplant, you can’t go wrong with making my version of Italian fried eggplant.
+If you ever want to know what to do in order to use up eggplant, you can’t go wrong with making my version of Italian fried eggplant.
 This printable recipe below is a fun and easy Italian dish that goes great as a side dish for pasta or as a snack!

 How Easy is it to Fry Eggplant?

 This recipe doesn’t take much oil, just fill your saucepan with about 1/4″ of oil and you are good to go.
 Just flip the battered eggplant slices half way through cooking and you end up with a nice crunchy eggplant.

 The batter by the way is very easy to make – nothing fancy about it.
 Some flour, egg (you can even omit this if you are vegan), Italian cheese, preferably Romano (again you can omit if you are vegan), and breadcrumbs.

 There are many ways to fry eggplant and every Italian will probably have a different process or different ingredients.
 Here is what is needed for my fried eggplant recipe.

 The best oil for frying eggplant is regular olive oil.
 You do not need to use extra virgin olive oil, but you do need to make sure it’s olive oil you’re using.
 Do not use vegetable oil, soybean oil or any other type of oil – just regular olive oil.

 Flour is important when frying eggplant because you need it to coat the eggplant so the egg can adhere to it.
 You can use white flour, gluten free flour or even whole wheat flour.
 I prefer white flour since I don’t want its taste to overpower the Italian seasonings.

 If you are vegan, you can omit the eggs.
 I do not always use egg when I fry foods, such as my Italian chicken cutlets.
 In regards to quantity, it depends on the amount of eggplant being used.
 I recommend at least two eggs for 2 eggplant.
 Make sure to let excess egg drip off the eggplant as you only need a light coating.